 The Division of Audiology includes 11 people; eight are audiologists:

-- Millicent Garry, M.S. (vestibular assessment, diagnostics, and cochlear implants)
+- Millicent Garry, M.A. (diagnostics and cochlear implants)

-- Sara Jagger, Au.D. (vestibular assessment, diagnostics, and tinnitus treatment)
+- Sara Jagger, Au.D. (vestibular assessment and diagnostics)

 - Courtney Luffler, Au.D. (hearing aids, diagnostics, and cochlear implants)

 - Terri Pratt, Au.D. (vestibular assessment, diagnostics, and cochlear implants)

 - Greta Stamper, Au.D., Ph.D. (hearing aids and diagnostics)